Trace Repair Never Loses to Classical Repair: Exact and Explicit Helper Nodes Selection: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{eed-Solomon} (RS) codes \cite{reedsolomon} are widely used in distributed storage because all information symbols can be recovered by downloading any $k$ available code symbols (see \cite{dinh2022practical} for a survey).
 More precisely, let $\FF=\GF(p^{mt})$ and let $\cA=\{\alpha_1,\ldots,\alpha_n\}\subseteq\FF$ be $n$ distinct evaluation points.
-Given $k$ information symbols in $\FF$, we encode them as a polynomial $f$ of degree at most $k-1$ and store $\boldsymbol{c}=(f(\alpha))_{\alpha\in\cA}$.
-The MDS property then states that any $k$ coordinates of $\boldsymbol{c}$ uniquely determine $f$ and hence $\boldsymbol{x}$.
+Given $k$ information symbols $\boldsymbol{x}\in\FF^k$, we encode them as a polynomial $c$ of degree at most $k-1$ and store $\boldsymbol{c}=(c(\alpha))_{\alpha\in\cA}$.
+The MDS property then states that any $k$ coordinates of $\boldsymbol{c}$ uniquely determine $c$ and hence $\boldsymbol{x}$.
 Equivalently, at most $n-k$ erasures can be corrected by downloading any $k$ surviving code symbols.
-In this paper we call this the \emph{classical} repair scheme.
+In this paper, we call this the \emph{classical} repair scheme.
 Its bandwidth is $k\log|\FF|$ bits, since each downloaded symbol lies in $\FF$.
+While the classical repair scheme is optimal to fully reconstruct a codeword with $n-k$ erasures, it is excessive when there is only one erased code symbol.